cuiyongbo/hello-world/my_wiki/languages/english_notes_4.rst

 |
 | nausea
 | Definiton: the felling that you have when you want to vomit, for example because you are ill or are disgusted by something.
-| Usage: Nausea and vomitingare common symptoms.
+| Usage: Nausea and vomitingare are common symptoms.
 | Definiton: loathing; revulsion; intented to induced a feeling of nostalgia.
 | Usage: It only induces in me a feeling of nausea.
 |